You’re planning a trip to Germany. What should you pack?!

 4. Multi-device Charger/Adapter

 I always need to charge multiple devices when I travel and I often don’t have enough outlets in hotel rooms and AirBnBs – or they’re hard to reach behind a couch or nightstand table.
 I’m considering a multi-device charger so I can charge all of my devices easily and in one location.
-I’m thinking this will be even more important on my upcoming trip to Europe with my husband…twice as much to charge each night!
+Update: we bought this one and used it every day during our recent 6 months in Germany.
+Highly recommended!

-Now that I take more video when I travel (as well as at home), I’m looking at getting a stabilizer/gimble.
+Now that we take more video when we travel (as well as at home), we’re looking at getting a stabilizer/gimbal.
 I’m amazed at how much smoother and better videos are when you use a gimble!
 I’m just not sure I want to carry it around all day.

-Update: a friend of mine says she uses this GorillaPod instead.
-It’s not as smooth as a gimble but she said it works pretty well and is a lot less expensive.
-I’m going to get one of these when I buy my new camera and will try it out on my upcoming trip to Germany.
+A a friend of mine says she uses this GorillaPod instead.
+It’s not as smooth as a gimbal but she said it works pretty well and is a lot less expensive.
+We also found we could shoot pretty smooth video if we simply were mindful about what we were filming.
+Not as good as with the gimbal, of course, but much easier.

 6. Reusable snack pouches and straws